mahajan-pooja/English-To-Marathi/README.md

-Miwok App
+English To Marathi App
 ===================================

-This app displays lists of vocabulary words for the user to learn the Miwok language.
+This app displays lists of vocabulary words for the user to learn the Marathi language.
-Used in a Udacity course in the Beginning Android Nanodegree.
+I have developed this app in the Beginner's AndroidUdacity course.
+Download .apk file here -

 Pre-requisites
 --------------